 Thanks for reading!
-Check back on the third Wednesday of next month, and have a great Halloween!
+Check back next Thursday for a special post, and have a great Halloween!